teloxide/teloxide/CODE_STYLE.md

 ## Use `Self` where possible

-When referring to the type for which block is implemented, prefer using `Self`, rather than the name of the type.
+When referring to the type for which block is implemented, prefer using `Self`, rather than the name of the type:

 ```rust
 impl ErrorKind {